Eargo Plus Review: How It Works, Side Effects, Cost

 Eargo’s FAQ emphasizes that the company “does not handle any insurance reimbursements.
 Please check with your insurance provider to see if your plan offers any coverage for hearing aids.”

-However, a company representative reached out and let us know they “work with providers to help make the device more affordable for our clients.”
+However, a company representative reached out to let us know they “work with providers to help make the device more affordable for our clients.”

 What few complaints there were (no reviews were rated lower than three stars) frequently referenced less noticeable results than expected.

-Outside of these, the only other direct feedback we encountered was on HearingAidKnow.com, where the author noted they were well packaged, featured quality manufacturing, and fit nicely in his ears (they were hidden and didn’t feel like they’d fall out).
+Outside of these, the only other direct feedback we encountered was on HearingAidKnow.com, where the author noted they were well packaged, featured quality manufacturing, and fit nicely in his ears (i.e., they were hidden and didn’t feel like they’d fall out).
 He also appreciated the lack of sound feedback.

 In the end, he summarized: “I wear a set of top of the range hearing aids every day.
 While I am aware that the sound of the Eargos aren't exactly right for me, they perform pretty well in non-difficult sound situations as compared to my usual set.”

-The devices were invented by Dr. Florent Michel, an ENT surgeon who claims he got the idea for Eargo during a fishing trip where he wondered if “a hearing aid could be modeled after the shape of a fishing fly.”
+The hearing aids were invented by Dr. Florent Michel, an ENT surgeon who claims the idea for Eargo sparked during a fishing trip where he wondered if “a hearing aid could be modeled after the shape of a fishing fly.”

-What’s the Difference Between a Personal Sound Amplification Product & a Hearing Aid?
+What’s the Difference Between a Personal Sound Amplification Product and a Hearing Aid?

-As computing power grows and processor size shrinks, personal hearing devices (also commonly referred to as personal sound amplification products, or PSAPs, as well as hearing amplifiers) are becoming increasingly common.
+As computing power grows and processor size shrinks, the line between medical devices like hearing aids and personal hearing devices (also commonly referred to as personal sound amplification products, or PSAPs, as well as hearing amplifiers) such as Eargo Plus is becoming increasingly blurred.
+What’s the difference?

 Like traditional prescription-only hearing aids, the Federal Drug Administration (FDA) notes that PSAPs can “improve our ability to hear sound,” are wearable, and often feature some of the same technology.